orendain/DemeoMods/README.md

 A collection of mods for Demeo.

-Join the Demeo modding community if you are looking for support, other Demeo mods, or are interested in learning to build your own mods.
+Join the Demeo modding community if you are looking for support, other Demeo mods, or are interested in learning to build your own.

 [![Discord](https://img.shields.io/discord/841011788195823626?logo=discord&logoColor=fff&style=for-the-badge)](https://discord.gg/4BNSwmr784)